DEFRA/ffc-development-guide/docs/kubernetes-cluster-management/resource-usage.md

 Predictable demands are important to help Kubernetes find the right place for a pod within a cluster.
 When it comes to resources such as a CPU and memory, understanding the resource needs of a pod will help Kubernetes allocate the pod to the most appropriate node and generally improve the stability of the cluster.

 # FFC resource usage standards
-- all pods should declare both a `reqeuest` and `limit` value for CPU and memory
+- all pods should declare both a `request` and `limit` value for CPU and memory
 - production clusters should not contain any `best-effort` pods
 - pods with consistent usage patterns should be run as`guaranteed` pods (ie equal `request` and `limit values`)
 - pods with spiky usage patterns can be run as `burstable` but effort should be taken to understand why performance is not consistent and whether the service is doing too much